| WINDROCK LLC |

 High volume breeders are now raising greyhound puppies!!

 A curious phenomenon has presented itself--one that has raised genuine cause for alarm.
-Greyhounds, once plentiful and readily available to the consumer are now being targeted by high volume breeders and puppy mills as a new cash cow.
+With the closing of several tracks in the US, Ex-racing Greyhounds, once plentiful and readily available to the consumer as pets have now all but disappeared.
+Reputable AKC breeders owing to the expense of properly raising a litter and the time it involves, rarely have puppies available.
+Sadly, greyhounds are now being targeted by high volume breeders and puppy mills as a new cash cow.

 Now for the first time ever, there are not enough dogs to meet the demand.
-Far fewer racing greyhounds are being bred as tracks are closing down for the final time all over the country.
+Far fewer racing greyhounds are available for adoption as tracks are closing down for the final time all over the country.
 This has resulted in greatly reduced numbers of greyhounds made available to greyhound placement services and many prospective adopters find themselves placed on waiting lists.
-Those adoption groups closest to major racing hubs and tracks have not yet felt the impact as greatly as those in outlying areas.
-Greyhound racing is in decline and its very future is uncertain.
+Greyhound racing in the US is uncertain.

 Before you jump for joy at this thought, you better look at the big picture.
 Because of Greyhound racing, these beautiful athletes were plentiful and hounds were available for a fraction of the cost that it took to raise them.
 The huge network of Greyhound adoption organizations and generous donations made the ex -racing Greyhound relatively cheap to acquire.
 However, the proper raising of Greyhounds, as with any dog, is EXPENSIVE and reputable breeders rarely have litters owing to expense and time constraints.